The BBC asks. The answer is yes. It also needs to reassess its ties with the United States.

 Surely they're more likely to hold us hostage with their gas and oil if we start pissing them off?
 Oh wait, that defies the George Bush foreign policy guidelines.

 Good luck to you!
 Its time for America to stay on our side of the Atlantic.

 Good, you can start by getting out of Iraq and Afghanistan and dismantling your military bases in Europe and central Asia.

-Britain, and the rest of the EU need to stop playing into the hands of US foreign policy, and recognise that Russia for hundreds of years been our friend, well aside from a few unpleasant bits, and British invasions of Russia.
-We should start by recognising the new independent countries of South Ossetia and Abkhazia, and then leaving NATO, and promising we won't let Mr Miliband or Mr Cameron go parading around Eastern Europe talking BS.
+Britain, and the rest of the EU need to stop playing into the hands of US foreign policy, and recognise that Russia is an integral part of Europe and for hundeds of years been a traditional ally of Western Europe.
+We should start by recognising the new independent countries of South Ossetia and Abkhazia - they want nothing to do with Georgia.
+Then leave NATO, and promising we won't let Mr Miliband or Mr Cameron go parading around Eastern Europe talking BS.